 The Anthropology of Latin America and the Caribbean, Harry Sanabria

 Sanabria’s textbook is to my knowledge the only comprehensive attempt at a textbook anthropology of Latin American and the Caribbean.
 He does an admirable job, providing a nice balance between overview and summary but also delving into specific cases, with lots of anthropological references.
 Some of it can be pretty dense.
 Also in terms of the gate-keeping concepts mentioned above, the final chapter is “Violence, Memory, and Striving for a Just World” which is rather depressing and very much in line with the resistance-and-rebellion, poverty-and-inequality theme.
-I’m using that chapter, but not at the very end of the course.

 Seven Myths of the Spanish Conquest, Matthew Restall